Persistent Permutability in Choice Petri Nets: Persistent sequences

-But note that there is a difference between these sequences in terms of persistence: it happens that one of them goes through an arc which switches an enabled transition into disabled while this does not happen for the other sequence: $M_4\xfire{a}M_6$ where $M_4\xfire{b}$ but not $M_6\fire{b}$.
-The first sequence is then called nonpersistent while the other one is called persistent.
+But note that there is a difference between these sequences in terms of persistence: it happens that one of them ($M_0\xfire{dca}\,$) goes through an arc which switches an enabled transition into disabled while this does not happen for the other sequence ($M_0\xfire{cad}\,$)$\,$: